A theoretical model for quantifying the imprinting sensitivity of direct-drive inertial confinement fusion implosions: Equivalent perturbation model

 \subsection{Model derivation}

-Building on the seeding process, we developed an equivalent perturbation model for laser perturbations that satisfy \(k D_{ac}(t) \leq 1\) early in irradiation.
-The model relates the imprinted laser nonuniformity to the equivalent target perturbation at the outer surface.
+Building on the seeding process, we developed an equivalent perturbation model for laser perturbations that satisfy \(k D_{ac}(t) \geq 1\) early in irradiation.
+The model relates the imprinted laser perturbation to the equivalent target surface perturbation.

 Following the cloudy-day model \cite{bodner1974rayleigh}, pressure nonuniformity with wavenumber \(k\) decays exponentially as \(e^{-kD_{ac}(t)}\).
 Under steady ablation of polyethylene, the ablative pressure and velocity are given by \cite{dahmani1991laser}: